TheCompAce/Auto-GPT-Powershell/README.md

 - Create a user-friendly interface for managing plugin configuration.
 - Streamline the process of adding new plugins and managing existing ones.
 - Keep the project up-to-date with the latest GPT-4 model improvements and enhancements.

+## Credits 🏆
+- "gpt4all-lora-quantized-win64.exe" is used from https://github.com/nomic-ai/gpt4all
+- ChatGPT 4.0 it has written about 60% of this code.